GhalaDev/AI-BoardGame-Forge/README.md

 The application follows a simple pipeline:

 1. The user enters a custom game theme.
-2. The procedural text generator creates:
-   - Game title
-   - Description
-   - Rules
-   - Four unique cards
+2. The Qwen language model generates the game in structured JSON format.
+3. The application extracts the game title, description, rules, and cards.
-3. Pollinations AI generates artwork for each card.
+4. Pollinations AI generates artwork for each card.
-4. Pillow combines the artwork with a custom trading-card layout.
+5. Pillow creates styled trading-card layouts.
-5. Gradio displays the generated game in an interactive web interface.
+6. Gradio displays the generated game and card gallery.

 ---